aaronardenma/Netflix-Wrapped/README.md

 # Netflix-Wrapped

 **Netflix Wrapped** is a work in progress web app that allows Netflix users to visualize their viewing data as provided by Netflix.
+Netflix data can downloaded by submitting a request to Netflix [here](https://www.netflix.com/account/getmyinfo), with more details on their [help](https://help.netflix.com/en/node/100624) page.

 ## Current Features:
 * Input .csv Netflix viewing data and view select rechart graphs